 - The Champion Firm provides prompt updates and is always available to answer questions or concerns.

-First, the party responsible for your family member’s death may face criminal charges depending on the details.
+First, the party responsible for your loved one’s death may face criminal charges depending on the details.
 For example, if your loved one died in a drunk driving accident, you may expect the impaired driver to face DUI charges.
 But even if they are not charged, they may face other charges associated with the wreck.

 You do not need to wait until the prosecutor decides whether they will press charges or for a criminal case to be resolved.
 The criminal case, if any, may have little to no bearing on your ability to pursue civil action against the liable party.

-For your family to get justice for the death of your loved one, you need to figure out who is responsible for causing the fatal car accident that took their life.
-For car accidents, many different parties could share fault.
-Your attorney will need to examine the details to uncover the truth.
+For your family to get justice for the death of your loved one, you need to figure out who is responsible for causing the fatal car accident in Atlanta that took their life.
+Many parties could share fault for a car crash, and your attorney must examine the details to uncover the truth.

 - Negligent drivers